CAN-D/AppNote-Protobufs/README.md

 ```

 # Background
 Protocol buffers are a flexible, language agnostic, and lightweight method used for serializing structured data.
-A .proto file is created to describe the data that will be passed around.
-The protobuf compiler (protoc) can generate the coded needed to serialize and deserialize the data described by the .proto file.
+A `.proto` file is created to describe the data that will be passed around.
+The protobuf compiler (`protoc`) can generate the code needed to serialize and deserialize the data described by the `.proto` file.
 Languages such as C++, C#, Dart, Go, Java, and Python are all officially supported by the protobuf compiler.

 For embedded C applications [nanopb](https://github.com/nanopb/nanopb) can be used to generate the needed C source and header files needed to integrate protobufs into a project.